 Also, yes, apparently you can eat the "lettuce" (if you don't eat too much, since large amounts can be toxic) but it's pretty bitter and kind of burns if you bite into it raw.
 Don't ask how I know that.
-It has been used as a crop in times of famine and also may prove useful as a forage for livestock, but just go buy some Romaine if you want green that bad, people.
+It has been used as a crop in times of famine and also may prove useful as a forage for livestock, but just go buy some Romaine if you want greens that bad, people.
 Unfortunately necessary disclaimer: we recommend you do not eat, taste test, and/or otherwise chomp on your aquarium plants.
 Make good choices.

 Water sprite (Ceratopteris thalictroides) is awesome because you can use it so many different ways.
 You can float it and let the large roots trickle down, but you can also plant it in your substrate.
 It's great for beginners, but will flourish even more with advanced hobbyists who put more into it.
 Like most plants with those long roots, fish fry and invertebrates love it.
 Don't confuse it with the next one on our list, water wisteria!

 Native to India, Water wisteria (Hygrophila difformis) is kind of a beefier, tougher water sprite.
 It can also be floated or planted, but it has thicker, more uneven leaves (where the difformis part of its name comes from).
 Like most Hygrophila plants, it's incredibly hardy and is one of those "can't-kill-it" plants you've been looking for.
 It doesn't like a lot of water movement, though, so it might drop leaves during shipping or rough handling in tanks.
-Other than that, though, if you have a tank, you can probably grow it without a lot of work.
-It adapts amazingly well.
+Other than that, if you have a tank, you can probably grow it without a lot of work.
+It adapts well.

 There are tons of other floating plants out there, obviously, but these are the best "throw them in your tank and enjoy your life" species.
 We hope you found a few that float your boat.
 Keep hitting us with blog ideas and questions, and tank on!